MicrosoftDocs/win32/desktop-src/shell/fm-getselcount.md

-﻿---
+---
-Description: 'Sent by a File Manager extension to retrieve a count of the selected files in the active File Manager window (either the directory window or the Search Results window).'
+Description: Sent by a File Manager extension to retrieve a count of the selected files in the active File Manager window (either the directory window or the Search Results window).
-title: 'FM\_GETSELCOUNT message'
+title: FM\_GETSELCOUNT message
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FM\_GETSELCOUNT message